tobal/zorp-tutorial/start_basic_concepts.rst

 What service is good for?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The *service* answers the earlier mentioned "how" question, as it determines what exactly happens with the traffic, whether it is analyzed in the application layer of the *ISO*/*OSI* model or not, rejected or accepted.
-After the best matching *rule* has found, an instance of a *service* set in the *rule* starts to handle the new connection.
+After the best matching *rule* was found, an instance of a *service* set in the *rule* starts to handle the new connection.

 How service works?
 ^^^^^^^^^^^^^^^^^^